 I also realized (again) that saving money could be better for your health.
 By making your own, all those preservatives and dyes are not making their way into your body.
 It is a win/win!
 Tips to save money and be healthy.

-Before I get into all of my tips for saving money, I wanted to quickly touch base on long term financial freedom.
+Before I get into all my tips for saving money, I wanted to touch base quickly on long-term financial freedom.

-All of these savings hacks are really going to help when you are trying to pay off your student loan, build an emergency fund, pay off your credit card debt (that a lot of people have).
+All of these savings hacks will help when you are trying to pay off your student loan, build an emergency fund, or pay off your credit card debt (that many people have).